void-linux/void-packages/Manual.md

 - `alternatives` A white space separated list of supported alternatives the package provides.
 A list is composed of three components separated by a colon: group, symlink and target. i.e `alternatives="vi:/usr/bin/vi:/usr/bin/nvi ex:/usr/bin/ex:/usr/bin/nvi-ex"`.

+<a id="explain_depends"></a>
+#### About the many types of `depends` variable.

+So far we have listed three types of `depends`, there are `hostmakedepends`, `makedepends`, and plain old `depends`.
+To understand the difference between them, understand this: Void Linux cross compiles for many arches.
+Sometimes in a build process, certain programs must be run, for example `yacc`, or the compiler itself for a C program.
+Those programs get put in `hostmakedepends`.
+When the build runs, those will be installed on the host to help the build complete.
+Please note that anything that is a dependency of `base-devel` will already be installed, and should not be listed here.

+Then there are those things for which a package either links against or includes header files.
+These are `makedepends`, and regardless of the architecture of the build machine, the architecture of the target machine must be used.
+Typically the `makedepends` will be the only one of the three types of `depends` to include `-devel` packages, and typically only `-devel` packages.

+The final variable, `depends`, is for those things the package needs at runtime and without which is unusable, and that xbps can't auto-detect.
+These are not all the packages the package needs at runtime, but only those that are not linked against.
+This variable is most useful for non-compiled programs.

 <a id="repositories"></a>
 #### Repositories